-Risk Our response to the risk What we concluded to the Audit Committee Revenue recognition Refer to the Audit Committee Report on page 82; The Summary of significant accounting policies in page 123and the disclosures in note 22 of the Consolidated Financial Statements (page 141) Revenue for the year ended 31 December 2015 amounts to US\$ 448,902 thousand (2014: US\$ 781,878 thousand).
+Risk Our response to the risk What we concluded to the Audit Committee Refer to the Audit Committee Report on page 82; The Summary of significant accounting policies in page 123and the disclosures in note 22 of the Consolidated Financial Statements (page 141) Revenue for the year ended 31 December 2015 amounts to US\$ 448,902 thousand (2014: US\$ 781,878 thousand).
 Revenue sales include crude oil, gas condensate, dry gas and liquefied petroleum gas ('LPG').
 There exists a risk of management manipulation to overstate or understate revenue.
 This could be achieved by potentially recording sales in an incorrect period.
 Our component team in Kazakhstan performed procedures to walkthrough and understand the process and test key controls associated with the revenue recognition and accounts receivable process.
 We made enquiries of management and analysed contracts to evaluate whether revenue was recognised in accordance with the terms.
-We have: audited sales agreements to understand the contractual terms and appropriate revenue recognition by inspecting supporting evidence for a sample of revenue transactions and agreeing the period when revenue should be recognised to the contractual terms. performed substantive test of details on a sample of sales transactions by inspecting delivery documents, delivery terms, volumes and prices. performed audit procedures on the trade debtors' ageing and collectability to identify any doubtful and or irrecoverable debtor balances with the relevant counterparties as well as tested that debtor amounts were received subsequent to year-end. carried out other analytical review procedures on each individual revenue stream using disaggregated volume by product, by customer and by month to assess the respective products' underlying performance and corroborate the appropriateness of the timing of revenue recognition. evaluated the financial statement disclosures for compliance with the requirements of accounting standards.
+We have: understand the contractual terms and appropriate revenue recognition by inspecting supporting evidence for a sample of revenue transactions and agreeing the period when revenue should be recognised to the contractual terms. performed substantive test of details on a sample of sales transactions by inspecting delivery documents, delivery terms, volumes and prices. performed audit procedures on the trade debtors' ageing and collectability to identify any doubtful and or irrecoverable debtors, confirmed the material debtor balances with the relevant counterparties as well as tested that debtor amounts were received subsequent to year-end. carried out other analytical review procedures on each individual revenue stream using disaggregated volume by product, by customer and by month to assess the respective products' underlying performance and corroborate the appropriateness of the timing of revenue recognition. valuated the financial statement disclosures for compliance with the requirements of accounting standards.
+We performed full scope audit procedures over this risk area in one location (Kazakhstan), which covered 100% of the risk amount.
 We believe that Revenue is recognised in accordance with sales agreements.
 We also consider the disclosures with respect to Revenue included in the financial statements are reasonable and adequate.
 Completeness of related party transactions ("RPT") and related disclosures Refer to the Audit Committee Report on page 82 and the disclosures of related party transactions in note 32 of the Our audit procedures have focused on obtaining evidence over the completeness of related party transactions and the related disclosures.
-We have: obtained an understanding of the process that management has established to identify, account for and disclose RPTs and authorise and Based on the procedures performed, we have not noted any undisclosed related party transactions that may result in a material misstatement.
+We have: - obtained an understanding of the process that management has established to identify, account for and disclose RPTs and authorise and Based on the procedures performed, we have not noted any undisclosed related party transactions that may result in a material misstatement.
 We believe that the disclosures of related party transactions are complete.